-- 10. A college will be able to apply a fee waiver in respect of the activity of a student, only if they meet the criteria set out in this document and they are eligible for support on the basis of residence: - i That person falls with the definition of eligibility in Schedule 1 of The Education (Access Funds) (Scotland) Determination 2021.
-The current residency regulations are on the SFC website.
+- 10. A college will be able to apply a fee waiver in respect of the activity of a student, only if they meet the criteria set out in this document and they are eligible for support on the basis of residence: - That person falls with the definition of eligibility in Schedule 1 of The Education (Access Funds) (Scotland) Determination 2022.
+The current residency guidance is on the SFC website.
+However, it should be noted that this guidance is likely to be updated before the start of AY 2022-23, as summarised in paragraph 12 below.
 OR - ii The student is ordinarily resident in Orkney or Shetland on the date of commencement of the course of study and has been ordinarily resident in the British Islands throughout the previous three years and is settled in the UK within the meaning of the Immigration Act 1971 on the relevant date.
-OR - iii The student is a person (or the spouse or child of a person) who is an asylum seeker living in Scotland on either a full-time English for Speakers of Other Languages (ESOL) course or a part-time non-advanced or advanced course.
+OR - iii The student is a person (or the spouse or child of a person) who is an asylum seeker living in Scotland on either a part-time or full-time English for Speakers of Other Languages (ESOL) course or a part-time non-advanced or advanced course.
 OR - iv The student is a child of an asylum seeker or a young asylum seeking person on a full-time non-advanced course (excludes ESOL) and meets the criteria outlined in paragraph 11.
-OR - v The student is a non-asylum seeker living in Scotland on a part-time ESOL course and the student's main purposes for being in the European Union (EU) is not to receive education (note that these students are still subject to the requirements as stated in paragraph 6).
+OR - v The student is a non-asylum seeker living in Scotland on a part-time ESOL course and the student's main purposes for being in the European Union (EU) is not to receive education (note that these students are still subject to the requirements as stated in paragraph 11).